 - Introduction

 - The HELLO Program

+- Running HELLO in Batch

 - The PRIME SUM Program

 - The Logic of the HEAT Program

 - Implementing the HEAT Program

 - The HEAT Program

 - How Messages Are Sent and Received

 - Conclusion

 HELLO

 Every programming language introduces itself with a "Hello, world!" program that gives you some idea of how complicated life is going to be!